vHattan/New_hw2_chicago_data_challenge/README.md

-# New_hw2_chicago_data_challenge
+# chicago_data_challenge
 A repository for h.w2

-This is homework2 for COMP412-Open Source Computing for summer 2015 class.
+This is Project is made for COMP412-Open Source Computing for summer 2015 class.
 Done by Hattan Baraqan

 #Abstract:

-The purpose of H.W. is working with open government data and create an interesting correlation between different data sources/services.
+The purpose of the project is to work with the open government data and find an interesting correlation between different data sources/services.

 #Problem:
-This project is intended to find if there is a correlation between Graffiti and Crimes in the a neighborhood.In other word, we intend to find if graffiti in general or relatively means that there are more crimes or that the neighborhood is dangerous.
+This project is intended to find whether there is a correlation between Graffiti and Crimes in the a neighborhood.In other word, we intend to find if graffiti, in general or relatively, linked to more crimes (The neighborhood is dangerous).

 #Data Sets Involved:
 For this project I used two data sets from Chicago Data Portal at https://data.cityofchicago.org/.